 - Identify good resources that explain the principles clearly and easily for you to understand

 - Be patient and don’t compare your progress to anybody else’s

-- Take it slow and be sure to revisit concepts and actively recall them
+- Take it slow and be sure to revisit and review concepts

-- Visualize systems in your imagination (helps with the medical applications I talked about at the beginning)
+- Visualize systems (helps with the medical applications I talked about at the beginning)